Transversal numbers of simplicial polytopes, spheres, and pure complexes: Transversal ratios of polytopes

 and define $B([a, b], 2k):=B([a, b-1], 2k-1)*b.$ (Thus, $B([a,b],-1)=\{\emptyset\}$ and $B([a,b],0)=\overline{b}$.) \end{definition}

 The following lemma summarizes several properties of the cyclic polytopes.
-All parts of the lemma follow easily from the Gale evenness condition (see Theorem \ref{thm: Gale}) and Definition \ref{def:B}.
-Recall that a PL $d$-ball $B$ is called {\em $i$-stacked} (for some $0 \leq i \leq d$), if all interior faces of $B$ are of dimension $\geq d-i$; $1$-stacked balls are also known in the literature as stacked balls.
+All parts of the lemma follow easily from the Gale evenness condition (see Theorem \ref{thm: Gale}) and Definition \ref{def:B}; see also the proof of \cite[Theorem 2.4]{NZ-neighborly}.
+Recall that if $B$ is a PL $d$-ball, then an interior face of $B$ is any face that is not a face of $\partial B$.
+A PL $d$-ball $B$ is called {\em $i$-stacked} (for some $0 \leq i \leq d$) if all interior faces of $B$ are of dimension $\geq d-i$.
+For instance, any simplex is $0$-stacked; $1$-stacked balls are also known in the literature as stacked balls.

 \begin{lemma} Let $d\geq 1$ and $n>d+1$.
 Then \begin{enumerate} \item $B([1,n], d)$ is a subcomplex of $\partial C(n, d+1)$.
 In fact,

 \item Let $F_0=\emptyset, F_1=\{n\}, F_2=\{n-1, n\}, \dots, F_{2k+1}=\{n-2k, n-2k+1, \dots, n\}$.
 Then for $d=2k-1$, where the stars are computed in $\partial C(n, 2k)$, while for $d=2k$, where the stars are computed in $\partial C(n,2k+1)$.
 In particular, $B([1, n], d)$ is a PL $d$-ball for all $d$.